-This is the best sausage-stuffed homemade bread you will find.
-We always make two loaves so we can eat one right out of the oven while it is warm, and have the second one to serve at dinner.
-My sister Lisa inherited my Mother’s love of bread-making, and has become a great baker herself.
+Our family always made two loaves so we can eat one right out of the oven while it is warm, and have the second one to serve at dinner.
+My sister Lisa inherited my Mother's love of bread-making, and has become a great baker herself.
 Her version of briolata is outstanding!
 I think the extra pepper was key.
 Here is the progression of rolling up the bread dough into a ring.

 Our Family's Briolata - Italian Sausage Bread